Rwenzori Mountains National Park

 Start before dawn and let safety decide the summit.

 Summit morning usually begins around 2:00am, with movement toward Mt Stanley around 2:30am.
-The aim is Margherita Peak at 5,109 metres, but weather, snow, glacier condition, and the turnaround time matter more than ambition.
+The aim is Margherita Peak at 5,109 metres, but weather, snow, glacier condition, hidden ice caves, and the 10:00am turnaround matter more than ambition.

-• Technical ice and rock sections can require crampons, ropes, and careful guide instruction.
+• Technical ice and rock sections can require crampons, ropes, ascenders, figure 8s, ice-axe use, and careful guide instruction.

-• Less experienced climbers may stop at a safe vantage point near the Stanley glacier.
+• Less experienced climbers may stop at a safe rocky vantage point near the southern edge of Alexandra Peak on Stanley glacier.

-• After the summit window, descend directly to Hunwick's Camp.
+• After the summit window, descend directly to Hunwick's Camp at about 3,874 metres.

 Waterfalls and cliffs near Kiharo Camp in the Rwenzori Mountains